beingkk/movie-genre-classifier/README.md

 ## Implementation of the classification algorithm

 The full step by step implementation of the data preparation and genre classification algorithm can be found in the jupyter notebook `Training.ipynb`.
+This notebook can be used to either reproduce or iterate and improve upon these results.

 ### Data preprocessing